What is Robinhood?

 How the App Works – Robinhood Review

 Robinhood is a mobile and smartphone app that makes buying and selling stocks very easy.
 One of the major bonuses is that this bare bones app does not have any transaction fees.
-This is a real savings as typically brokers charge between $1-7 for each transaction.
+This is a real savings as typically brokers charge between $1-7 per transaction.

 The app has the major advantages of being totally free, very easy to use, and you can automate your buys and sells, so you don’t even need to obsessively watch your assets.